Alternative Credit Options

 EN-202 Literature II: Neoclassical to the Present (3 cr.) equivalent for non-English majors only.

-Monmouth University does not accept CLEP test results after a student has been admitted.
+Monmouth University does not accept CLEP test results after a student has been enrolled.

 Credit by Examination

 Credit by Examination is a process for granting academic credit for a life experience with an academic parallel.
 The term “life experience” connotes a learning experience equivalent to an academic course in an accredited institution on the college level.
 Credits obtained by examination are accorded the same status as transfer credit and consequently are not used in the computation of the grade point average.
 Credit by examination is counted as part of the maximum allowable transfer credits for an academic program.
-Undergraduate students earning credits by examination for foreign languages cannot use these credits to satisfy the cross-cultural (CC), cultural diversity (CD), or global understanding (GU) general education requirement.
-These credits will not be included in the thirty-two credits needed to fulfill the Monmouth University residency requirement, but may be taken at any time during the student’s career at Monmouth.
+Undergraduate students earning credits by examination for languages cannot use these credits to satisfy the cultural diversity (CD), global understanding (GU) or world language (WL) general education requirement.

 Interested students should apply to the appropriate academic departments.
 Details about these procedures are available in the Office of the Registrar.